h2non/nar/README.md

 ##### nar executables runs in Windows?

-No. nar executables only can run in GNU/Linux, Darwin or SunOS
+No. `nar` executables only can run in POSIX operative systems (GNU/Linux, Darwin or SunOS)

 Is not planned to support it due to technical limitations in Windows OS